IntelLabs/RiverTrail/jslib/README.md

-# River Trail source code
+# River Trail library source code

 This directory contains source files for the River Trail library.  **Don't include these files in your web page.
 Instead, use `RiverTrail.js` or `RiverTrail.min.js` from the `../dist/` directory.**